reflectoring/reflectoring.github.io/_posts/2017-12-20-publish-snapshots-with-gradle.md

 ![stage snapshots](/assets/images/posts/publish-snapshots-with-gradle/stage-snapshots.PNG)

-It takes from a couple hours up to a day for the JFrog people to check your request and activate your snapshot repository.
+It takes from a couple hours up to a day or so for the JFrog people to check your request and activate your snapshot repository.
 You can check if it's available by browsing the Artifact Repository on [oss.jfrog.org](https://oss.jfrog.org).
 If there is an entry within `oss-snapshot-local` with the namespace you requested, you're good to go.

 # Set up your `build.gradle`
-Now that the target repository for our snapshots is available, we can go on to create a script that deploys our snapshots there.
+Now that the target repository for our snapshots is available,you can go on to create a script that deploys your snapshots there.

 In order to create the desired artifacts, follow these steps from the bintray article: